dai-shi/waku/README.md

-To use React Server Components in Waku, you need to create an `entries.ts` file in the project root directory with a `getEntry` function that returns a server component module.
+To use React Server Components in Waku, you need to create an `entries.ts` file in the project root directory with a `renderEntries` function that returns a server component module.
 Here's an example:

 ```tsx